CZ-NIC/knot/doc/configuration.rst

 :ref:`zone_catalog-template`.
 The difference is, that standard DNS queries to catalog zone are answered with REFUSED, as if such zone wouldn't exist, unless querying from an address with transfers enabled by ACL.
 The name of the zone is arbitrary.
+It's however required to include version record ``version 0 IN TXT "2"``.

 ..
 WARNING::
    Don't choose the name for catalog zone below a name of any other